 Located just a 15-minute train ride from the centre of Amsterdam in nearby Haarlem, this veggie heaven eschews boring salads and tofu in favour of an inventive range of vegetarian curries and stews.
 Everything is easy to reheat at home, so you can even stock up on your favourite dish – the Jamaican curry or the mushroom and Guinness stew, for example – for a night or two.
 While more of a takeaway, you can eat in their cosy café – either way, don’t skip dessert!

-Tucked in a hidden city garden behind the breath-taking Hermitage Amsterdam, this urban oasis and “all day brunch restaurant” is also a vegetarian’s dream – though the extensive menu is not only vegetarian.
-The kitchen uses only organic, locally grown ingredients, meaning that guests are doing good by eating well.
-The Dignita Hoftuin kitchen is open seven days a week for breakfast and lunch, offering up dishes such as the “posh porridge”, courgette fritters and a healthy winter salad.
+Tucked away in a hidden city garden behind the breath-taking Hermitage Amsterdam, this urban oasis and all day brunch restaurant is also a vegetarian’s dream – though the extensive menu is not only vegetarian.
+Dignita uses only organic, locally grown ingredients, meaning that guests are doing good by eating well.
+The kitchen is open seven days a week for breakfast and lunch, offering up dishes such as the avocado benny, courgette fritters and a healthy seasonal salads.

 Head to Betty’s, a nearly 30-year-old vegetarian and vegan restaurant in Amsterdam Zuid, for a complete culinary surprise.
 The €35 three-course menu changes regularly and isn’t posted online, so you won’t know what’s cooking until you have been served.
 The food is delicious, but the atmosphere truly makes Betty’s a special place.
 The warm, welcoming and gracious owners take the time to let you enjoy the menu and wine selection.
 If you love it, you can even learn how to make your own vegetarian dishes in the style of Betty’s with cooking and baking workshops starting at €80.